Clarkia is a genus of about 40 species of annuals in the family Onagraceae, mostly native to western North America.

 The genus was named after the famous explorer Captain William Clark (1770-1838).

-Some species of Clarkia, including Clarkia amoena, Clarkia affinis, and Clarkia lassenensis, were formerly classified in a genus called Godetia, hence their common name.
+Some species of Clarkia, including Clarkia amoena, Clarkia affinis, and Clarkia lassenensis, were formerly classified in the genus called Godetia, hence their common name.

 Godetia was named after the Swiss botanist Charles Henri Godet (1797-1879).